SofiaToropainen/Chore-Application/README.md

 # Chore-Application

-The purpose of this application is to make it easier to share chores within the family.
-Users can add the chores they have completed and view chores completed by other family members.
-The application also generates statistics based on the completed chores.
+A mobile application designed to make chore-sharing easier within families.
+Users can add the chores they complete, see chores done by others, and view statistics based on completed tasks.

 # Features
 - Add and track personal chores.
 - View chores completed by other family members.
+- Earn points based on chores.
 - Generate statistics of completed chores.
 - Firebase Authentication for login.
 - Firebase Data Storage for saving chore data.